Ntropish/slaw/readme.md

 Box select by holding `shift` and dragging

-Resize notes by holding `R` and dragging
+Resize notes by holding `A` and dragging

 Quantize selected notes by pressing `Q`